scottmascio2115/demo-turbo-chat/README.md

 - [Part 5 - Create Messages With Turbo Streams and Action Cable](https://github.com/scottmascio2115/demo-turbo-chat/pull/7)
 - [Part 6 - Add and Remove Logged in/out Users](https://github.com/scottmascio2115/demo-turbo-chat/pull/8)

+For parts 5 and 6 you will need to have Redis installed and running.

 ## Why was this project created?
 This is the starter project for the Turbo Rails internal conference talk at CMM.